 - Continuing to consolidate the cannabis businesses that we have developed and managed. - Expanding revenues, assets, and our footprint in the states in which we operate. - Expanding into other legal states through mergers and acquisitions and by filing new applications in states where new licensing opportunities become available. - Increasing revenues by producing and distributing our award-winning brands to qualified strategic partners or by acquiring production and distribution licenses. - In Massachusetts, we recently opened two additional dispensaries, and intend to significantly expand the capacity and capability of our manufacturing facility in New Bedford, Massachusetts. - In Maryland, we opened a dispensary in Annapolis in October 2022, and we intend to expand our manufacturing facility by 40,000 square feet.
+We recently received Good Manufacturing Practices ("GMP") certification of our production kitchen, as well as approval to produce and sell high-dose edibles, which we have commenced.
+We also commenced adult-use wholesale and retail sales in Maryland.
 Under current Maryland cannabis laws, we have the potential to add three additional medical dispensaries, for a total of four. - In Illinois, in May 2022, we closed on the acquisition of a craft cannabis license, which will enable us to be vertically integrated and add cultivation, manufacturing, and distribution to our four existing retail cannabis operations in Illinois.
-Under Illinois cannabis laws, we have the potential to add five additional dispensaries, for a total of ten.
+Under Illinois cannabis laws, we have the potential to add five additional dispensaries, for a total of ten. - In Ohio, in June 2023, we opened our first medical dispensary in the state, and we intend to explore additional opportunities to grow our operations in Ohio to the maximum allowable by state regulations.